 Mental illness and Addiction can at times bring feelings of hopeless and crisis.
 You are not alone.
-A successful treatment for substance use or opioid use disorder is creating safe space for members in addressing needs and connecting members to supportive system during recovery.
+A successful treatment for substance use or opioid use disorder is creating safe space for members.
+It addresses needs and connects members to supportive system during recovery.

 Our Costumer Care team can connect you to various community providers in our services area.
-If you are having difficulty with opioid use we have 24/7 opioid treatment locations that can help.
+If you are having difficulty with opioid use, we have 24/7 opioid treatment locations that can help.